Close

 Scottie Scheffler

 Scheffler's journey began in Ridgewood, N.J., where he was born.
 His parents, Scott and Diane, moved the family to Dallas when he was 8 years old.
 Along with his three brothers and sisters, they played golf at Highland Park.
-Through the years, family vacations were forsaken to trek by station wagon to junior tournaments around the country.
-Most of them were Scottie's events, but all four kids once played in a tournament in Greenville, Miss., where then-6-year-old Sara recorded the family's first (and still its only) double eagle.
+Through the years, family vacations were forsaken to trek by station wagon to junior tournaments nationwide.
+Most of them were Scottie's events, but all four kids once played in a tournament in Greenville, Miss., where then-6-year-old Sara recorded the family's first (and still it's only) double eagle.
 The Schefflers joined Royal Oaks Country Club, where Scottie spent a lot of time and learned from instructor Randy Smith, who was teaching Justin Leonard, Colt Knost, and other pros.
-In a pretty amazing coincidence, Scheffler attended the same high school as Super Bowl champ Matthew Stafford.
-That begs the question, When is the last time guys from the same high school won a Super Bowl and a PGA Tour event on the same day?
+Scheffler attended the same high school as Super Bowl champion quarterback Matthew Stafford.
+That begs the question: When was the last time guys from the same high school won a Super Bowl and a PGA Tour event on the same day?
+The pair did it in 2022.
+Scheffler's decorated junior career included a victory at the 2013 U.S. Junior Amateur at Martis Camp Club in Truckee, California, defeating Davis Riley 3 & 2 in the final.
+A month later, he became only the second reigning U.S. Junior winner since 1986 to reach the quarterfinals of the U.S. Amateur at The Country Club in Brookline, Mass.
+He was defeated by Brady Watt, 1-up.

 After signing his National Letter of Intent to play at Texas, Golfweek ranked him as the No. 1 junior player in its Class of 2014, the same spot he would earn in the AJGA Polo Golf Rankings at the end of his junior career.
 Scheffler was a member of the 2016 U.S. World Amateur Team.
 Recipient of the 2015 Phil Mickelson Award for being the nation's best freshman golfer.
-Also named 2015 Big 12 Newcomer of the Year.
+He was also named the 2015 Big 12 Newcomer of the Year.
 Scottie was also part of the U.S. team that won the 2017 Walker Cup.

 After graduating from Texas in 2018, he received two PGA Tour exemptions after turning professional but earned his way onto the 2019 Korn Ferry Tour via Q-School in December of 2018, finishing T-34th.